robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Despite the Israel vs Iran conflicts was active for less of two weeks brought uncertainty in that region at unprecedent levels.
 The Trump intervention in defending Israel and settle the dispute about Iran nuclear war plan did not achieved transparency but wrapped the confusion around the US president person.

-> In time of war the first victim is the truth (cit.) - If a lie can start a war, then restablishing the truth is the necessary step for the peace (cit.)
+> In time of war the first victim is the truth (cit.)

+> If a lie can start a war, restablishing the truth is the necessary step for the peace (cit.)

 Well said but Israel vs Iran escalation did not show anything of that.
 The only great achievement of this escalation was to remove Zelensky from the war-as-a-show business.
 Under this PoV, while Israel attack against Iran killed many Khomeini regime's top players, the Iran attack which manage to pass trought the Israel anti-missiles defence killed Zelensky as a star of the "rightful war against Russia".
 The definitive proff can be seen into military-to-civilian suite-change in King Carlo personal meeting photos.